-The creation of new Public Rights of Way at new development sites, which increase connectivity throughout the village, will be supported.
+The creation of new footpaths at new development sites, which increase connectivity throughout the village, will be supported.

 Development proposals should not result in unacceptable harm to a Public Right of Way or the users of it.
 Where development affects a Public Right of Way, the application will be expected to demonstrate the mitigation measures that will be in place to address any adverse impacts.